fmenardo/Bgt_popgen_Europe_2024/recombination_map/recombination_map.md

 We retreived the file `GeneticMap_final_13052018.csv` from the [github page](https://github.com/MarionCMueller/AvrPm17/tree/main/Figure1) of the first author.
 This file containes a list of markers and their distance in cM, bu no information on their physical position.
 This information was provide by the authors of the paper above (file `Positions_THUN12X96224.csv`)

-First we combined the genetic and physical information into one file
+First we combined the genetic and physical information into one file:

 ```
 # extract info from genetic maps